 • The model identifies four reader profiles: Typical (good D, good LC), Dyslexic (poor D, good LC), Hyperlexic (good D, poor LC), and Mixed Difficulties (poor D, poor LC).

 • To diagnose a reading issue, assess decoding and language comprehension separately.
 Use nonsense words to test pure decoding.
-Read a text aloud to a pupil to test decoding-free language comprehension.
+Read a text aloud to a learner to test decoding-free language comprehension.

 • Intervention must be specific.
 If decoding is the bottleneck, focus on systematic phonics.
 If language comprehension is weak, focus on vocabulary, background knowledge and structured talk.